 - 1. An initial assessment of patients on admission to care homes.
 A standard template has been developed to support this (Appendix 1).
-The assessment will include: - Determining whether an Anticipatory Care Patient Alert is required. - Medication review focusing on high risk drugs and drugs that are poorly tolerated in frail populations (covered by template). - Determining whether a Polypharmacy review is required. - 2.
-If clinically appropriate, Anticipatory Care should be provided (as per the Anticipatory Care SLA) or Palliative Care (as per Palliative Care DES).
-An ACPA or ePCS should be created or reviewed on the patient's admission to the care home and reviewed as clinically appropriate thereafter. - 3.
-If clinically appropriate, a Polypharmacy review should be conducted as per the Polypharmacy SLA. - 4.
+The assessment will include: - Determining whether an Anticipatory Care Patient Alert is required. - Medication review focusing on medicines reconciliation, high risk drugs and drugs that are poorly tolerated in frail populations (covered by template). - Determining whether a Polypharmacy review is required.

+- 2. If clinically appropriate, Anticipatory Care or Palliative Care Plans/KIS should be provided.
+An ACPA/KIS or ePCS should be created or reviewed on the patient's admission to the care home, and reviewed as clinically appropriate thereafter. (ePCS as per Palliative Care DES). - 3.
+If clinically appropriate, a Polypharmacy review should be conducted as per current NHS Highland Polypharmacy guidance.. - 4.
 In addition, the following are recommended as good practice, as per the Royal Pharmaceutical Society (Scotland) report: - Medicines reconciliation at each change of circumstances/treatment.
 This involves: - i.
 Ensuring all medicines are updated on Vision after every change in circumstances/treatment (eg, after discharge from hospital or a change in drug treatment). - ii.
 Sending a copy of the updated repeat to the care home and the community pharmacy dispensing the patient's medicines, to ensure all involved are informed of the patient's current treatment. - Aligning medicines and identifying over-ordering.
 This involves: - i.
 Aligning care home patients' medicines so that prescriptions of regular medicines are issued together and limited to 28 days' supply at a time. - ii.
-Setting minimum repeat intervals for all medicines so any overordering is identified.
+Setting minimum repeat intervals for all medicines so any over-ordering is identified.
 This includes "when required" medicines, which should be prescribed as a reasonable quantity to last for 28 days. - 5.
 Each practice to identify Lead GP for each Care Home in which they have patients registered.
 Name of Lead GP to be notified to Primary Care Manager with signed SLA. - 6.
-Liaise with Consultant Geriatrician/ Psycho geriatrician and other health and social care staff as required and other GPs who may have patients in the home. - 7.
-To inform relatives about the progress and health of patients when requested. - 8.
+A primary role of the Lead GP for the Care Home should be ensuring the initial and regular medicine reviews, as above. - 7.
+Where NHS-employed pharmacists working in primary care provide detailed medication reviews to patients in care homes, (both on admission to the care home and at regular intervals thereafter) this exceeds the requirement of the medication part of the initial assessment in Appendix 1.
+Therefore, instead of repeating a medication review, GPs should work with the primary care pharmacist to address any medication issues the pharmacist review has identified. - 8.
+The Lead GP should take cognisance of any areas of concern within the Care Home and ensure these are fed back to the Unit Clinical Director, demonstrating their commitment to working with colleagues in ways that best serve the patients' interests. - 9.
+Liaise with Consultant Geriatrician/ Psycho geriatrician and other health and social care staff as required.also other GPs who may have patients in the home. - 10.
+To inform relatives about the progress and health of patients when requested. - 11.
 Agree with Care Home suitable time for regular visits.